-I don’t know if 5 reasons will suffice, (especially for Yankees and Mets fans), but that seems to be the status quo on BR.
-Speaking of status quo, I'm of the opinion that slideshows are for Griswold family photos and biology lectures, I wouldn’t disrespect either.
-Don’t be confused, when you have finished a paragraph, feel free to scroll down (via the tab on the right) and keep reading, or not, but then you won’t be able to argue in the comments section.
+I don’t know if 5 reasons will suffice, but feel free to scroll down (via the tab on the right) and keep reading, or not, but then you won’t be able to argue in the comments section.
 On to the top 5….

 Before Sarah Palin could see Russia from her backyard, those attending a Giants game at AT&T Park could look across the bay and see the Coliseum.
 Both of those are kind of false, but also a bit true.
 Let me rephrase, with the right kind of eyes, say Sarah Palin’s eyes, one could look across the bay and see the Coliseum.

 Not one of the aforementioned rivalries can make that claim.
-You can’t see past the smog in L.A., Cleveland and Cincinnati, while both beautiful, are situated a ways apart.
-Even the Mets and Yankees, while “sharing” the same city they are separated by six miles and straddle two sides of the Big Apple.
+You can’t see past the smog in Los Angeles.
+Cleveland and Cincinnati, while both beautiful, are situated a ways apart.
+Even the Mets and Yankees, while “sharing” the same city, are separated by six miles and straddle two sides of the Big Apple.

 While Oakland may have been cast as San Francisco’s little brother, the A’s have long been a source of pride for a city with little else to buoy it.
 However, that inferiority complex, appropriate or not, still manifests itself in t-shirts that read “4 World Series Titles…Zero Splash Hits.”
 The fact is, The City and The Town are connected.
 By bridge by baseball, by….

 This extends beyond hyphy and hippie, the Victorians in the Haight and the mansions that dot the Oakland hills.
 Either city can be generalized, unfairly so, by stereotypes that don’t do either justice.